kgrid-objects/CAMH/collection/99999-CAMH1-v1.0/README.md

 # PHQ9 Score Interpreter

-This repository represents _PHQ9 Score Interpreter Knowledge Object(KO)_.
+This documentation is for the _PHQ9 Score Interpreter Knowledge Object(KO)_ kept in the 99999-CAMH1-v1.0 folder here on GitHub.
+The 99999-CAMH1-v1.0 has all of the content needed for a compliant KGrid Knowledge Object (see below).

 ## Table of Contents